LIAAD/Time-Matters/README.md

 ```

 ##### _With all the parameters_: <br>
-Besides the temporal_tagger and the score_type, two other parameters can be used.
+Besides the *temporal_tagger* and the *score_type*, two other parameters can be used.
 The first, is a list of all the time matters parameters.
 The second, is the debug mode.

 <br>
 For the first (time_matters), a list of four elements is considered:
 - *num_of_keywords*: number of YAKE! keywords to extract from the text.
 Default value is *10* (but any value > 0 is considered) meaning that the system will extract 10 relevant keywords from the text.
 More about this [here](#Text-Representation) and [here](#Relevant-Keywords).